sani-coop/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

   <problem>
     <choiceresponse>
     <label>Learning about the benefits of preventative health care can be particularly difficult.</label>
-    <description>Check all of the reasons below why this may be the case.</description>
+    <description>Check all of the options below that might be reasons why.</description>
       <checkboxgroup>
         <choice correct="true">A large amount of time passes between undertaking a preventative measure and seeing the result.</choice>
         <choice correct="false">Non-immunized people will always fall sick.</choice>